HopeSailor/MisdiagGuard/README.md

 # MisdiagGuard for misdiagnosis prediction and pattern recognition
-### This repository stores the paper- *MisdiagGuard: A multi-functional system for predicting probability of clinical diagnosis error and performing pattern recognition* related code and demo data.
+### This repository stores the paper- *Integrating Prior Knowledge with Multi-source Heterogeneous Data for Clinical Misdiagnosis Risk Prediction and Feature Identification* related code and demo data.
 Anyone using this code for academic research please cite it.
 Thanks!
 ### The code continues to be updated.
 #### Here's how each ccode snippet is used.
 | Preprocessing.ipynb | traditional_machine_learning.ipynb | ADASYN_and_violin_plot.ipynb | data_augumentation.ipynb |